tardis-sn/tardis/docs/io/configuration/components/spectrum.rst

 .. jsonschema:: schemas/spectrum.yml

-``Start`` and ``end`` are given as values with units.
-If they are given in terms of frequency, then they will be converted into wavelengths. ``num`` specifies the number of bins used to build the spectrum and must be given as an integer.
+``start`` and ``end`` are given as values with units.
+If they are given in terms of frequency, then they will be converted into wavelengths.
+As such, if in terms of frequency, ``start`` should be set as the higher frequency and ``end`` should be set as the lower frequency.
+``num`` specifies the number of bins used to build the spectrum and must be given as an integer.
 Finally, the method option selects the final spectral synthesis mode.
 Currently, there are three options:

 * real: construct spectrum from the real packet population alone (see :doc:`Basic Spectrum Generation <../../../physics/spectrum/basic>`)
 * virtual: use the :ref:`virtual packet scheme <virtual_packets>` for spectral synthesis